louiswins/RB-Tree/README.txt

-CSE 310 Programming Project #2
+CSE 310 Programming Project #2 - Red-Black trees
+13 Nov.
+2011
 Louis Wilson
-Due 13 Nov.
-2011
 Prof. Guoliang Xue
 T/R 1:30 - 2:45 (71410)

-This is written using C.
+This program is written using C.

 To compile, simply type `make' at the command line.
+This creates an executable called `run'.

-This makefile requires GNU Make.
+To create a zip file, type `make zip'.
+The makefile requires GNU Make.